 When asking your customers for a review, it's always a good idea to put yourself in their shoes.
 Always try to ask for reviews at the right time - failing to do so could cause confusion and even irritation.
 Once you've decided when to ask for a review, it's important to match your collection method to this.
 Collection methods should make things as easy as possible for customers to increase your conversion rate further.

 Want to know the best time to ask your customers for a review?
-Give one our friendly team a call, or head over to our website to jump on live chat with one of our advisors and we'll point you in the right direction.
+Head over to our website to jump on live chat with one of our advisors and we'll point you in the right direction.